MaulikxLakhani/PortScout/README.md

 You can help this project in many ways:
 *   Spread this project within your network.
 *   Providing your time and coding skills to add more features and stability to the project.
-*   Provide access to feeds that detect CVE based on identified version.
+*   Provide access to feeds that detect CVE based on the identified version.
-*   Open new issues with new suggestions, ideas, bug report or feature requests.
+*   Open new issues with new suggestions, ideas, bug reports or feature requests.
-*   Share your story how have you been using the PhishDetect and what impact it brought to you.
+*   Share your story about how have you been using the PhishDetect and what impact it brought.